Arc the Lad III: Plot

 Upon seeing the desecrated town beneath the vaporizing lake, Alec's memory recall the past where the moment he was saved by a hunter in the fire.
 It was in Romalia.
 When thinking a way to get to the Sky Castle, he spots saw the Hien by the bottom of the lake.
 Elc decided to stay by the Hien to start repairing the airship so it can be used to fly to the Sky Castle.
 Meanwhile, Elc ask Alec to report to the Guildmaster and suggest that Alec go find Gogen the magic master to find a way to re-seal the Dark One as he predicted that the Academy will at least managed to release the Dark One.

 At the guild, The Guildmaster promotes Alec to a hunter of a status like Elc and Shu, which act directly under the essentials of the guild.
 After being promoted, Alec directs the guild to find Gogen.
-He is then is discovered to be residing in an ancient ruin in a cape in Jiharta.
+He is then discovered to be residing in an ancient ruin in a cape in Jiharta.
 After passing several riddles and tricks made by Gogen, they meet the old man himself and by their surprise, hearing him said that the Dark One can't be re-sealed, as the ark was destroyed by Andel and the lineage of Bravery and Goddess (respectively Arc and Kukuru) has expire.
 An idea cross by Lutz mind to create a new ark, and is heavily rejected by Gogen since it is an impossible task for men.
 But the team made their commitment to save the world therefore made Gogen tell them how to craft a new ark.
 It was told to be made of Eternal Steel, Eternal Tree, Eternal Ice and Eternal Flame.
 After that, one must be blessed by the guardians before the ark could be created.
 So the team set off to the guild master to learn the whereabouts of those four sacred relic.